simple-eiffel/simple_sql/docs/AI_PRODUCTIVITY_COMPARISON.md

 ## Executive Summary

-On November 30, 2025, a single day of AI-assisted development produced more code, more tests, and broader scope than the celebrated 4-day SIMPLE_JSON sprint that achieved a 44-66x productivity multiplier.
-This document compares the two efforts and analyzes what made the 1-day effort even more productive.
+Over November 30-December 1, 2025, a two-day AI-assisted development sprint produced 17,200+ lines of code across 2 libraries with 500+ tests - completing all 6 phases of SIMPLE_SQL including enterprise-grade concurrency features inspired by Visual FoxPro's multi-user patterns.
+This document compares the effort to the celebrated 4-day SIMPLE_JSON sprint.

 ### The One-Sentence Summary

-**In a single day, AI-assisted development produced 13,400+ lines of production code across 2 libraries with 250 tests - outpacing the 4-day SIMPLE_JSON sprint (11,404 lines, 215 tests) by 4.7x in daily output velocity.**
+**In two days, AI-assisted development produced 17,200+ lines of production code across 2 libraries with 500+ tests and 5 mock applications - outpacing the 4-day SIMPLE_JSON sprint (11,404 lines, 215 tests) by 3.0x in daily output velocity while delivering more complex features.**

 ---